 According to section 7 of the CSP Regulations, the filing date of a CSP application is the date on which the information required by subsection 106(5) of the Patent Act and subsection 6(3) of the CSP Regulations is received by Health Canada.
-As such, the filing date for a CSP application assigned by Health Canada will be the date on which a CSP application form and the Advance Payment Details form are received by Health Canada.
+As such, the filing date for a CSP application assigned by Health Canada will be the date on which a CSP application form, which includes the description of the method of payment used to pay the application fee, is received by Health Canada.